Kunull/Writeups/docs/Pwn College/Debugging Refresher.md

 We can see that the second argument is the location of the buffer in which the data is to be read.
 This argument is loaded in the `$rsi` register.

 Let's look at how this is loaded in our assembly code.

+One thing to note is that the program is calling `read()` function in the C standard library (`glibc`) through the Procedure Linkage Table (PLT).
+This internally sets up the syscall with `$rax=0` and executes the `syscall` instruction.
+Hence, the `$rax` register does not have to be  explicitely set to 0 in the program.

 ```
 (gdb) disassemble main